natelistrom/natelistrom.github.io/_posts/2023-08-12-deus-ex-machina-and-satisfying-story-ending.md

 Dr. Grant merited the ending.
 Over the course of the movie, he demonstrated self-sacrifice, stepping in to save the children and guide them back to safety.
 In the climactic moment, placing himself between the kids and danger, his actions underscore this.
 He has earned the rescue, and the story world obliges.

 This isn't sheer coincidence.
-The payoff _is_ motivated, but it's earned morally, rather than by physical setup.
+The payoff _is_ motivated, but it's earned morally, rather than by logical setup.

 #### Strong in the moment but weaker on reflection

 Morally motivated payoffs can be extremely satisfying in the moment — especially if they hook into deeply held, universal values like the vindication of self sacrifice.

-However, as audiences have the chance to think about it later and consider the physical story logic, payoffs that are only supported by a moral throughline may become less satisfying.
+However, as audiences have the chance to think about it later and consider the story logic, payoffs that are only supported by a moral throughline may become less satisfying.
 This is, perhaps, a weakness of _Jurassic Park_.

-Depending on your audience's tastes, a morally-motivated payoff might need to be supported by additional setup, like physical story logic.
+Depending on your audience's tastes, a morally-motivated payoff might need to be supported by additional setup.

 ## Thematic motivation